Title: Semi-parametric dynamic asymmetric Laplace models for tail risk forecasting, incorporating realized measures

 Authors: Richard Gerlach - University of Sydney (Australia)

 Chao Wang - The University of Sydney (Australia)

-Abstract: The joint Value at Risk (VaR) and expected shortfall (ES) quantile regression model is extended via incorporating a realized measure, to drive the tail risk dynamics, as a potentially more efficient driver than daily returns.
-Both a maximum likelihood and an adaptive Bayesian Markov chain Monte Carlo method are employed for estimation, whose properties are assessed and compared via a simulation study; results favour the Bayesian approach, which is subsequently employed in a forecasting study of seven market indices and two individual assets.
-The proposed models are compared to a range of parametric, non-parametric and semi-parametric models, including GARCH, realized-GARCH and the joint VaR and ES quantile regression models.
-The comparison is in terms of accuracy of one-day-ahead VaR and ES forecasts, over a long forecast sample period that includes the global financial crisis in 2007-2008.
-The results favor the proposed models incorporating a realized measure, especially when employing the sub-sampled realized variance and the sub-sampled realized range.
+Abstract: The joint Value-at-Risk (VaR) and expected shortfall (ES) quantile regression model is extended, via incorporating a realized measure to drive the tail risk dynamics, as a potentially more efficient driver than daily returns.
+Further, a new model for the dynamics of the ES component is proposed and tested.
+Both a maximum likelihood and an adaptive Bayesian Markov Chain Monte Carlo method are employed for estimation, whose properties are compared in a simulation study; results favour the Bayesian approach, subsequently employed in a forecasting study of seven financial market indices.
+The proposed models are compared to a range of parametric, non-parametric and semi-parametric competitors, including GARCH, Realized GARCH, Extreme Value Theory method and the joint VaR and ES models, in terms of accuracy of one-day-ahead VaR and ES forecasts, over a long forecast sample period that includes the global financial crisis in 2007-2008.
+The results are favorable for the proposed models incorporating a realized measure, especially when employing the sub-sampled Realized Variance and the sub-sampled Realized Range.